-- BEST VALUE: WEN 56203i 2000 Watt Generator
+- BEST BUDGET: WEN 56203i Super Quiet 2000-Watt Generator

-- Light-duty (tent camping, tailgating, etc.): 2,000-3,000 watts
+- Light-duty (tent camping, tailgating, etc.): 2,000 to 3,000 watts

-- Medium-duty (RV camping, emergency home use, job site, etc.): 3,000-4,500 watts
+- Medium-duty (RV camping, emergency home use, job site, etc.): 3,000 to 4,500 watts

 - Heavy-duty (powering an entire home, powering a welder, etc.): 4,500+ watts

 A compact portable generator may be feasible if you’re only using it to power a radio or a small refrigerator.
 However, you’ll have less flexibility for plugging in other devices with a low-wattage model.
 A case could be made that generators under 2,000 watts aren’t worth the investment.

 Inverter generators typically use gasoline as a fuel source, and dual fuel generators can run on propane as well.
 This is a big advantage, as it allows you to choose the fuel you use based on your needs, such as power output requirements, fuel availability in your area, and the fuel type that you have on hand.

 Inverter generators have an isolated gasoline tank with a fuel capacity that ranges from as small as 2 gallons to more than 10 gallons.
 The larger the fuel tank is on the generator, the longer it will be able to provide gasoline-based power, but the size of the generator itself also increases.

 Fuel capacity has no bearing on how much propane you can use with the generator; propane gas is stored under pressure in canisters, which attach to the generator with a hose and pressure regulator for direct fuel consumption.